algorandfoundation/xHD-Wallet-API-kt/README.md

 ./initialize.sh
 ```

-Running this will create a dist/ folder containing the .aar and .jar files respectively.
+Running this will create a build/ folder containing the Bip32Ed25519-Android...aar and Bip32Ed25519-JVM-...jar files respectively.
 These can be imported in your project.

 ### Note: For Linux Users